Implementing Optimistic Concurrency with SQL Timestamps

 Figure 13: Configure your Details View's Data Source, and Enable Inserting

-You should be able to add rows to the database with this insert control, leaving the SupplierID and the CategoryID blank.
+You should be able to add rows to the database with this insert control, leaving the SupplierID

 Summary